SealtielOrion/KYA/README.md

 # KNA
 A Semi-Automatic Age Identifier Program
-By: Sealtiel Orion B. Rodriguez
+by: Sealtiel Orion B. Rodriguez
 BSIT3A